jacobbroughton/text-search/README.md

-# text-search
+# Text Search

-Find and highlight matching text in search results
+Find and highlight text in matching search results